,

 Bio-Active Terrariums and Vivariums

 Incorporating Snow White Isopods into a bio-active terrarium or vivarium enhances the ecosystem’s overall health and cleanliness.
-These isopods are natural decomposers, consuming decaying organic matter, leftover food, and mold.
-This behavior helps maintain a clean and balanced environment, reducing the need for frequent substrate changes and promoting a healthier habitat for other inhabitants, such as reptiles and amphibians.
+These isopods are natural decomposers, consuming decaying organic matter, leftover food, and mould.
+This behaviour helps maintain a clean and balanced environment, reducing the need for frequent substrate changes and promoting a healthier habitat for other inhabitants, such as reptiles and amphibians.
 Their presence also aids in aerating the soil, further benefiting the ecosystem.

 Starting Your Own Colony